 Where to hire a web developer?
 Platforms overview

-Probably the most interesting part about hiring web developers is actually browsing several platforms that help you find a qualified candidate.
+Probably the most interesting part about hiring web developers is actually browsing several platforms that help you find a qualified candidate and hire a web developer that can get the job done even if the budget is tight.
 To make the search easier and, hopefully, more pleasant, let’s review the most popular sources of web dev talents on the Internet.

 Where to hire a freelance web developer?